catphish/openuav/README.md

 # OpenUAV
 This project aims to develop an open source hardware flight controller for multirotor aircraft using modern components and keeping construction cost to a minimum.

+**Warning: this project is still a work in progress and is awaiting testing**

 ## Components
 The primary components will be as follows.
 * STM32G4 - 170MHz microcontroller